EPA chief Pruitt tells lawmakers ethics charges are distractions, lies

 “Let’s have no illusions about what is really going on here,” Pruitt added.
 “Those who attack the EPA and attack me are doing so because they want to attack and derail the president’s agenda and undermine this administration’s priorities.
 I’m simply not going to let that happen.”

-Some lawmakers scolded Pruitt, calling the alleged missteps troubling and impossible to ignore.
+Democrats on Thursday hammered Pruitt with rapid-fire “yes or no” questions about the scandals, at times calling his conduct shameful and embarrassing.

-Democratic Representative Paul Tonko of New York ripped Pruitt for his “seemingly endless misconduct” and “what appears to be a propensity for grift.”
-Tonko criticized what he called “wasteful spending on luxury travel, personal security and, yes, office upgrades, to say nothing of his well-documented sweetheart rental from a lobbyist with business before EPA.”
+Representative Paul Tonko of New York ripped Pruitt for his “seemingly endless misconduct” and “what appears to be a propensity for grift.”

-Tonko also cited reports of Pruitt’s retaliation against EPA employees who have questioned his abuses and expenditures.
-“At the heart of all these issues is an apparent pattern of an administrator refusing accountability and putting personal and special interests ahead of the American people,” Tonko said.

 Representative David McKinley of West Virginia was among some Republican lawmakers expressing support for Pruitt, saying the hearing was a “classic display of innuendo and McCarthyism,” a reference to a 1950s-era campaign to root out communists.

-Republican Joe Barton of Texas also offered Pruitt some support, saying, “You are not the first person to be the victim of ... for lack of a better term ...
-Washington politics.”
+“You did authorize it?
+That decision was made by you?
+Yes or no?”
+Tonko asked.

+“There are delegations giving him that authority,” Pruitt responded without giving a direct answer.

-Pruitt is due to testify before a Senate panel later in the day.
+Pruitt is due to testify before another House panel later in the day.

-The EPA has defended Pruitt’s spending on travel and security, saying it has been crucial to protecting him from public threats and ensuring he can conduct confidential work, and have also pointed out that Pruitt’s lease for the room in Washington was around market rate.
+The EPA has defended Pruitt’s spending on travel and security, saying it has been crucial to protecting him from public threats and ensuring he can conduct confidential work, and have also pointed out that Pruitt’s lease for the room in Washington from the wife of an energy lobbyist was around market rate.

 The tumult in the administration was underscored earlier on Thursday when Trump’s physician Ronny Jackson withdrew from consideration to head the Department of Veterans Affairs after allegations about misconduct mounted.